 In 1950, funds are approved by voters for Washington Primary, a new school built adjacent to (and north of) Washington Elementary.
 Together, Washington Elementary and Washington Primary are known as Washington West.

-To accommodate the rapidly increasing population growth during the post-war period, an additional school, known as Washington East, is built across 4th street at the North East Corner of 4th Street and Ashland.1
+To accommodate the rapidly increasing population growth during the post-war period, an additional school, known as Washington East, is built across 4th St at the North East Corner of 4th St and Ashland.2

 The Growing Place has operated facilities on public land at the Washington East site since 1984.